 For now, don’t discount either trend.
 Instead, find out if edge computing might work better for some of your needs.
 Technology is always changing and that means businesses have to adapt too.
 Be prepared to embrace those changes, but only adopt trends that fit your business needs.
 Right now, see if a blended approach could be the best possible solution.

 Overhaul your network to boost performance and data processing.
-Contact Zenlayer to see how our solutions help you achieve your business goals.
+Contact Zenlayer Edge Cloud Sales to see how our edge cloud services & platform help you achieve your business goals.